davideas/FlexibleAdapter/README.md

 * [Live Data](https://github.com/davideas/FlexibleAdapter/wiki/Extensions-%7C-LiveData).
 * Data Binding.

-# Setup (JCenter repository shutdown)
+# Setup
-The original artifacts were never migrated to Maven Central.
-As a result, adding implementation `eu.davidea:flexible-adapter:5.1.0` to your project will now result in a `404 Not Found` error.
+The original artifacts were hosted on JCenter.
+Since its shutdown, the old dependency will result in a `404 Not Found` error.
-There are no plans to republish the legacy version to Maven Central.
-The library served its purpose during the RecyclerView era, and that era has now passed.
+As last contribution to the community the library has been published to Maven Central Repository.

 #### build.gradle
 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }
 ```
 ```
 dependencies {
-    // Using JCenter
     implementation 'eu.davidea:flexible-adapter:5.1.0'
     implementation 'eu.davidea:flexible-adapter-ui:1.0.0'
-    implementation 'eu.davidea:flexible-adapter-livedata:1.0.0-b3'
+    implementation 'eu.davidea:flexible-adapter-livedata:1.0.0'
-    // From 1.0.0-b3, library is compiled with data binding v2
     implementation 'eu.davidea:flexible-adapter-databinding:1.0.0'
 }
 ```